fossasia/2021.fossasia.org/readme.md

 = What are the plugin requirements =

+You can either use Loklak API by ticking the checkbox in Settings page

+OR

-You need to obtain four keys from Twitter Devs:
+You would need to obtain four keys from Twitter Devs:
 * Consumer Key
 * Consumer Secret
 * Access Token